pierreabreup/graphqlapi-with-elixir-and-mongo/README.md

 When you have to finish your job, go to the terminal session where you've run `make run` and stop cowboy server pressing CTR+C twice.
 After that, type `exit` and at last `make down`

 ##### IMPORTANT!
-when you run ```make run``` in the first time, the docker image will be created.
-In the next times, docker compose will use the image.
+when you run ```make run``` at the first time, the docker image will be created.
+In the next times, docker compose will use the same image.

 # Automated Testing
-To run the test, go to the console when I've run `make run`, go to the lrmi projet `cd lrmi` and type `mix test`
+To run the test, go to the console when I've run `make run`, go to the LRMI project `cd lrmi` and type `mix test`

 I didn't create tests cases for all code, I've just created for more important areas of the project.